patrickbwarren/transam-triton/TRIMCC.md

-In Level 7.2 monitor (at least) output of a character is vectored through 0x1479, so that by intercepting this one can fine-tune the speed.
+In Level 7.2 monitor (at least) output of a character is vectored through 0x1479, so that by intercepting this one can fine-tune the speed with whice characters are written to the VDU.
 This is the basis for a FAST VDU user ROM which can be found on [Gerald Sommariva's web site](https://sites.google.com/view/transam-triton/downloads).
-Here this functionality was re-implemented in `fastvdu.tri` which can be used to generate both a user ROM and a TAPE binary,
+Here this functionality was re-implemented in `fastvdu.tri` which can be used to generate both a user ROM and a tape binary,
 ```
 ./trimcc fastvdu_tape.tri -o FASTVDU_TAPE
 ./trimcc fastvdu_rom.tri -o FASTVDU_ROM
 ```
 The user ROM can be run with the emulator using `-u FASTVDU_ROM`.
-If loaded as a tape binary, the re-vectorisation of the VDU output is set up by running the code at 0x1602 (with the 'G' monitor function).
+For the tape binary (which is for testing purposes really), re-vectorisation of the VDU output is set up by running the code at 0x1602 (i.e. with the 'G' monitor function).

 ### Copying